Holy Basil vs Ashwagandha: Why They're Both Amazing Adaptogens

 Ashwagandha has been used in Ayurveda for thousands of years.
 Both the leaves and roots can be used, however the roots are generally thought to be the purest.
 Ashwagandha has been used to support both mental and physical health.

 Holy Basil and Ashwagandha: The Adaptogenic Powerhouses

 Holy basil and ashwagandha have both been used in Ayurvedic medicine for thousands of years.
 They are also both known as adaptogenic herbs, which means they help counteract mental and physical stress in the body.
 Adaptogenic herbs work by bringing homeostasis to the central nervous system, specifically when it comes to the hypothalamic-pituitary-adrenal (HPA) axis.

-While there are some differences between holy basil and ashwagandha, since they are both adaptogenic herbs, they do also offer many of the same benefits.
+While there are some differences between holy basil and ashwagandha, they are both adaptogenic herbs and therefore offer many of the same benefits.
 They are, however, very different in how they taste.

 The Benefits of Holy Basil

 In Ayurveda, holy basil is known as “Mother Medicine of Nature” and “The Queen of Herbs.”
 From internal to external ailments, there isn’t much this powerful herb cannot support.